Prosthetics/Orthotics Program Policy

 Students who earn credits through a consortium/contractual agreement do not qualify for additional terms of eligibility.

-Students who have completed all required coursework for his or her certificate but have not yet received their certificate cannot receive further federal or state financial aid for that program.
+Students who have completed all required coursework for his or her degree but have not yet received their degree cannot receive further federal or state financial aid for that program.

 Students must be on track to complete their degree within their maximum timeframe in order to maintain their financial aid eligibility.